full360/verticacheckd/README.md

-# Vertica State
+# verticacheckd

-Vertica State is a web service that returns the state (up/down) of the Vertica node it's running on.
+verticacheckd is a web service that returns the state of the Vertica node it's running on by returning an HTTP 200 or 500 depending if it's UP or in any other state.

-## Detail

-It will receive a request from an AWS ELB and we'll get the IP address from the HOST, then "shell out" and run Vertica `admintools -t view_cluster -x` scrape the results of the given node through its IP address to see if it's UP or DOWN.
+In detail, It will receive a request from an AWS ELB and we'll get the IP address from the HOST, then "shell out" and run Vertica `/opt/vertica/bin/admintools -t view_cluster -x` scrape the results of the given node through its IP address to see if it's UP or DOWN, and return a response through the endpoint that could either be HTTP 200 or 500.

 ## Running